1. What is paclitaxel?

 4. How is paclitaxel given?

-Paclitaxel can be given once every 2 weeks, over 2 hours (known as accelerated or dose dense).
+Paclitaxel can be given once every 2 weeks, over 3 hours (known as accelerated or dose-dense chemotherapy).
 Or it may be given weekly in lower doses over 1 hour.

-Before each dose you will be given medication to reduce the chances of any possible allergic reaction.
+Before each dose you may be given steroids to reduce the chances of an allergic reaction.

 How long will I have paclitaxel for?

-For and the number of cycles will vary depending on the individual.
+For locally advanced breast cancer and secondary breast cancer the number of cycles will vary depending on your individual situation.

 5. Side effects of paclitaxel

-If you are concerned about any side effects, regardless of whether they are listed here, talk to your chemotherapy nurse or cancer specialist (oncologist) as soon as possible.
+If you’re concerned about any side effects, regardless of whether they’re listed here, talk to your chemotherapy nurse or treatment team.

-If you’re being given other chemotherapy or anti-cancer drugs with paclitaxel, you may have additional side effects from these drugs.
+If you have other chemotherapy drugs or targeted therapy with paclitaxel, you may also have side effects from these drugs.

 Common side effects